David is one of the founding winemakers of the Margaret River region of Western Australia.

 David then worked in a partnership, McHenry Hohnen Vintners.
 More recently he left that partnership to work with his daughter Freya, a winemaker, and Rupert Clevely, a good friend since the days when Rupert headed up sales and marketing for Veuve Clicquot in Europe.

-David Hohnen’s long and successful association with the Australian wine industry has been recognised by his peers with the Len Evans Award for leadership and the Jack Mann Memorial medal.
+David Hohnen’s long and successful association with the Australian wine industry has been recognised by his peers with the Len Evans Award for leadership and the Jack Mann Memorial medal and in 2017 becoming a Member of The Order of Australia.